-If getting bigger and stronger is your priority, then you absolutely need to be including compound lifts in your regular workout routine.
-But which lifts should you include in your training, and why is it important to include them at all?
+If getting bigger and stronger is your priority, then you absolutely need to be focusing on compound lifts in your regular workout routine.
+But which lifts should you focus on exactly, and why focus on them at all?

 In order to answer these questions, and more, we’re going over everything you need to know about compound lifts, from what exactly they are, to our list of the 8 best compound lifts for building size and strength.